The Last Draft

 5) Demonstrate in all materials an understanding of the fundamentals of feature film screenwriting.

-7) Be a member in good standing of Screen Nova Scotia (Professional Members and Producer Members).
-This program is also open to Associate Members who identify as a member of an equity-seeking or underrepresented community (Black, Indigenous, Person of Color, 2SLGBTQIA+, Persons with a Disability).
+7) Be a member in good standing of Screen Nova Scotia.
+(Professional Members and Producer Members are eligible to apply).
+This program is also open to Associate Members who identify as a member of an equity-seeking or underrepresented community (Black, Indigenous, Person of Colour, 2SLGBTQIA+, and persons with a disability).
 If you are not yet a member, join HERE.

 Please note: Screen Nova Scotia intends to ensure that 50% of program placements will be filled by diverse voices.
-If you are a member of an equity-seeking or sovereignty-seeking community who does not meet the eligibility criteria but can fulfill the below application requirements, we welcome your application to this program.
-Please self-identify in your letter of interest and if you have any questions about this process, contact Melanie Solomon, Industry Services & Locations Manager: melanie@screennovascotia.com.
+If you are a member of an equity-seeking or sovereignty-seeking community who does not meet the eligibility criteria, but can fulfil the below application requirements, we welcome your application to this program.
+Please self-identify in your letter of interest and if you have any questions about this process, contact Danya Knowles, Industry Services Coordinator: danya@screennovascotia.com

 Application Requirements: This program will only focus on feature film screenplays, with a concentration on script and project development.
-Screenplays should be at an advanced stage of development, preferably no less than a second draft, to maximize the one-to-one meetings with the consultants.
-In addition to completing and submitting the online Application Form HERE, entrants must send SNS the following documents:
+Screenplays should be at an advanced stage of development, preferably no less than a second draft, to maximize the benefits of the one-to-one meetings with the chosen consultants.
+In addition to completing and submitting the online application form HERE, applicants must send SNS the following documents:

-1) A feature-length narrative screenplay (high-level second draft minimum).
-The screenplay must be submitted in industry-standard format and pagination, maximum page count 130.
+1) A feature-length narrative screenplay (a high-level second draft at a minimum).
+The screenplay must be submitted in industry-standard format and pagination, the maximum page count being 130.

-3) The following written materials from the submitted project: logline (50 words), synopsis (250 words), and one-page outline.
-If applicable, please also include a description of any other funding or support that this particular script has previously received.
+3) The following written materials for the submitted project: a logline (50 words), synopsis (250 words), and one-page outline.
+If applicable, please also include a description of any other funding, or support, that this particular script has previously received.

-The program is administered by Screen Nova Scotia but selections will be made by an external jury of experienced national industry stakeholders.
-The jury will be looking for stories that are most likely to attract financing and an audience, both here in Canada and abroad.
-This program welcomes and encourages stories that include diverse perspectives, themes, and characters.
+The program is administered by Screen Nova Scotia, but selections will be made by an external jury of experienced national industry stakeholders.
+The jury will be looking for stories most likely to attract financing and an audience, both here in Canada and abroad.
+This program welcomes and encourages stories including diverse perspectives, themes, and characters.

 There is no fee to apply to this program.

-When submitting your application, please save all support materials in .PDF format.
-Applications can be sent to melanie@screennovascotia.com with the subject line “The Last Draft – 2022 Application”.
+Please send all support materials in .PDF format when you submit your application.
+Applications can be sent to danya@screennovascotia.com with the subject line “The Last Draft – 2024 Application”.
 Please submit the online Application Form at the same time, so all materials are received together.

-Frequently Asked Questions: If you have any other questions, please contact Melanie Solomon, Industry Services & Locations Manager: melanie@screennovascotia.com / 902-229-1499.
+Frequently Asked Questions: If you have any other questions, please contact Danya Knowles, Industry Services Coordinator: danya@screennovascotia.com / 902-229-1499.

 Do I have to be a member of Screen Nova Scotia to apply to the program?